10 Things We Do Travelling That We Never Do At Home

 If there’s a queue in your hometown, you’ll go to another place or come back another day.
 But while away, you will wait.
 This might be your only chance to climb the Eiffel Tower, eat at Chicago’s trendiest brunch spot or get your photo taken with a wax sculpture of Madonna.
 So, you will wait.
 You will wait for as long as it takes.

-Tourists love ice-cream.
+Tourists love ice cream.
 We really do.
-Whenever there is a main attraction, there is an ice cream stall nearby.
-It’s hard to go anywhere without walking past a mouth-watering ice-cream display.
+Whenever there’s a main attraction, there’s an ice cream stall nearby.
+It’s hard to go anywhere without walking past a mouth-watering ice cream display.
 Take one look at those glistening, creamy buckets, filled to the brim with flavoursome combos, covered in sticky toppings, fruits and candies and you’re a goner.
 Shut up and take my money!

 (Lead image: Kyle Loftus / Unsplash)